Thinking About Moving To Alameda, CA: Things to Consider

 Please support local artists by checking out the rest of our website.

-For Anne and I, we're constantly finding new reasons why we love living on Alameda, California, but we know this tiny island of ours isn't for everyone.
+For Anne and I, we're constantly finding new reasons why we love living on Alameda, California.
+Honestly, Alameda maybe one of the best kept secrets of the entire bay area and honestly under looked.
+Nonetheless, we know this tiny island of ours isn't for everyone.
 Here are a couple of points one should consider before relocating, including the downsides, of living in Alameda.

 1. Alameda is a Large Suburb, Not an Exciting City or Quite Suburb